zeusta/Docs/extensions/Guide By Business Flow/Ecommerce Management/Magento 2.md

 ![](./Image_EcommerceManagement/image079.png)

-The new earning rate will be shown as the beside image.
+The new earning rate will be shown as the above image.

 ##### Edit existing rate